Renesmee (given name): Usage

 While use of the name has sometimes proven controversial, it is in regular use in English-speaking countries.
 While the name has never ranked among the "Top 1,000" baby names used for newborn girls in the United States, the name has seen steady usage for American girls since 2009, the first year it was given to five or more newborn American girls.
-There were 165 newborn American girls given the name in 2022, 136 newborn American girls called Renesmee in 2023, and 173 newborn American girls called Renesmee in 2024.
-Other spellings of the name in regular use in the United States include Renesmae, Renesme, Renezmae, Renesmay, Renezmay, and Ranezmae.
+There were 165 newborn American girls given the name in 2022, 136 newborn American girls called Renesmee in 2023, 173 newborn American girls called Renesmee in 2024, and 138 newborn American girls given the name in 2025.
+Other spellings of the name in regular use in the United States include Ranezmae, Renesmae, Renesme, Renessmae, Renezmae, and Renezmay.
 It tripled in use in the United Kingdom between 2011, the year five newborn girls in England and Wales were given the name, and 2013, when 18 newborn girls there were given the name.
 The name continued to increase in usage and ranked among the top 1,000 names given to newborn girls in the United Kingdom between 2017 and 2020.
 It has also been in occasional use for newborn girls in Canada since at least 2013.
 Increased usage of the name in 2013 coincided with the 2012 release of the film Breaking Dawn – Part 2.